plone/mockup-training/intro.rst

 specific DOM structure is gone.
 Patterns are only loaded and configured via HTML class names and data attributes only.
 Paradise.

-`TODO: difference to patternslib`
-Around 2012, Mockup came to the stage.
+`TODO: difference to patternslib` Around 2012, Mockup came to the stage.
 Rok Garbas, always aware about the power behind JavaScript, developed Mockup out of frustration with JavaScript.
-Mockup started as a fork of split-off `Patternslib` - at least it took its idea of a Pattern registry. `Patternslib` was developed by Wichert Akkerman and fellows, including `Florian Friesdorf` with whom Rok was in intense debate about ways of joining efforts.
+Mockup started as a fork of split-off `Patternslib` - at least it took its idea of a Pattern registry. `Patternslib` was developed by Cornelis Kolbach, Wichert Akkerman and fellows, including Florian Friesdorf with whom Rok was in intense debate about ways of joining efforts.

 Mockup stayed a seperate project, was accepted for inclusion in the Plone core by the Framework Team in 2013 and is one big part of the upcoming Plone 5.